-The Chairman of the Board of Studies (Professor J S O Evans) is responsible for interpreting the University Health & Safety Policy for the needs of the Department and is responsible to University Council for implementing this policy.
-The Chairman is committed to the University's target of achieving and maintaining health and safety standards which go beyond legal requirements and match national best practice.
-This will be done through a planning process which will set clear, measurable objectives and ensure progressive development.
+The Chair of the Board of Studies (Prof. Karl Coleman) is responsible for ensuring (as far as is reasonably practicable) the health, safety and welfare at work of all the Department staff and students, and of other persons who may be affected by the Department's undertakings.
+The Chair is responsible to University Council for implementing the University and Departmental Health & Safety policies and is committed to the University's target of achieving and maintaining health and safety standards in line with the Higher Education sector's national best practice.
+The Department has adopted the Higher Education sector's Health and Safety Management Profile HASMAP system as our health and safety management framework.
+This is done through a planning process which sets clear, measurable objectives and ensure progressive development.
 Health and Safety is integrated into the Departmental Management systems and appropriate training and resources are provided to implement the policy.

-The Safety Coordinator (Prof. Gareth Williams) is responsible to the Chairman for advising on the day-to-day implementation of health and safety policy within the Department.
-Where action is required beyond his authority, the Safety Coordinator is responsible for bringing the matter to the attention of the Chairman.
-The Safety Coordinator will submit reports on safety matters to the Board of Studies, and acts as first point of contact with the University Safety Adviser to distribute health and safety information throughout the Department.
-The Safety Coordinator is the chairman of the Departmental Safety Committee.
+The Departmental Safety Coordinator (DSC, Dr John Sanderson) is responsible to the Chair for advising on the day-to-day implementation of health and safety policy within the Department.
+Where action is required beyond his authority, the DSC is responsible for bringing the matter to the attention of the Chair.
+The DSC acts as first point of contact with the University Safety Adviser to distribute health and safety information throughout the Department, and chairs the Departmental Safety Committee.

 As is clearly laid out in the University's Health and Safety Policy statement, Health and Safety is the responsibility of everyone in the workplace: